 CCC construction projects in the park included bridges, roads, parking areas, foot paths and a number of stone and log buildings, many of which are still in use today.
 One of their notable achievements was the construction of a fieldstone dam, swimming hole and bathhouse.
 The bathhouse was later converted into the CCC Memorial Picnic Shelter, and the swimming hole was closed due to public safety concerns.

 In the late 1930s and early 1940s, the men constructed the Woodland Lodge, which was to be used as a combined dining hall, concessions building and caretaker's home.
 The lodge served as the park's centerpiece until 2000, when it was severely damaged during spring flooding.
 The building was painstakingly dismantled and reconstructed in 2002 on higher ground.
 At the old site, you can still see the outline of the foundation and the original fireplace.
+Use our Arvilla driving holiday planner to visit Turtle River State Park on your trip to Arvilla, and learn what else travelers and our writers recommend seeing nearby.

 Turtle River State Park Reviews